-1. Open all the windows.

-- 2. Set the system as described above.
-The doors should be locked with the key.
-Be sure to wait until the indicator light starts flashing. - 3.
+- 1. Open all the windows. - Set the system as described above.
+The doors should be locked with the key or wireless remote control transmitter.
+Be sure to wait until the indicator light goes off or starts flashing. - 3.
 Unlock any door from the inside.
 The system should activate the alarm. - 4.
-Cancel the system by unlocking any of the doors with the key. - Repeat this operation for the other doors, trunk and hood.
+Cancel the system as described above. - Repeat this operation for the other doors and hood.
 When testing on the hood, also check that the system is activated when the battery terminal is disconnected and then reconnected.